FixItDad/Miscellaneous/README.md

 I wanted to be able to sort these by threat level and couldn't find a spreadsheet version, so I created one.
 See [Open Threat Taxonomy] (https://www.auditscripts.com/resources/open_threat_taxonomy_v1.1a.pdf) for more information.

+**LargeScaleAgileNotes.docx** - Notes on scaling Agile for large organizations from two YouTube talks.